sethreidnz/react-introduction-tutorial/05-Component-Props.md

 </ul>
 ```

-Notice how I have added a `key` prop to my LocationCard component.
+Notice how I have added a `key` prop to the `EmployeeListItem` component.
 This is an internal React requirement that allows it to
 more efficiently track changes in the state of your application.
 It just needs to be a unique identifier for each
 item in the collection.

 Next step - [Nesting Components](06-Nesting-Components.md)